2013 United States budget sequestration: Impact on research funding

-The current Director of the National Institutes of Health (NIH), Francis S. Collins, said: "I worry desperately this means we will lose a generation of young scientists."
-Grant applications are already funded at half their historic rate, and with the sequester the chances of approval are expected to decrease even further.
+The director of the National Institutes of Health (NIH) at the time, Francis S. Collins, said: "I worry desperately this means we will lose a generation of young scientists."
+Grant applications were already funded at half their historic rate, and with the sequester the chances of approval were expected to decrease even further.
 Former NIH head Dr. Elias Zerhouni argued that the sequester would have a substantial impact on the future of scientific research.
-Since the NIH will have to continue to fund existing research, the sequester will fall heavily on new research proposals.
-The current generation of rising scientists will find it particularly hard to fund their research projects.
+Since the NIH would have to continue to fund existing research, the sequester would fall heavily on new research proposals.

 Other effects

 In September 2013, the Federal Bureau of Investigation released a report entitled "Voices from the Field" citing the impacts of sequestration to include "New intelligence investigations were not being opened.
 Criminal cases were being closed.
 Informants couldn’t be paid.
 And there was not enough funding for agents to put gas in their cars."

 For the 2013–2014 academic year, the Early Head Start and Head Start Programs eliminated services for 57,000 children to balance budgets diminished by the federal sequester.